symfony/symfony-docs/reference/twig_reference.rst

     The ``render`` and ``controller`` functions are new in Symfony 2.2.
 Prior, the ``{% render %}`` tag was used and had a different signature.

+.. versionadded:: 2.4
+    The ``expression`` function was introduced in Symfony 2.4.

 +----------------------------------------------------+--------------------------------------------------------------------------------------------+
 | Function Syntax                                    | Usage                                                                                      |
 +====================================================+============================================================================================+